Who We Are

 The International Monitoring System (IMS) will, when complete, consist of 337 facilities worldwide to monitor the planet for signs of nuclear explosions.
 Over 85 percent of the facilities are already up and running.
 The IMS uses the following four state-of-the-art technologies (numbers reflect final configuration):

 • Seismic: 50 primary and 120 auxiliary seismic stations monitor shockwaves in the Earth.
 The vast majority of these shockwaves – many thousands every year – are caused by earthquakes.
-But man-made explosions such as mine explosions or the North Korean nuclear tests in 2006 and 2009, are also detected.
+But man-made explosions such as mine explosions or the announced North Korean nuclear tests in 2006, 2009 and 2013 are also detected.

 • Hydroacoustic: 11 hydroacoustic stations “listen” for sound waves in the oceans.
 Sound waves from explosions can travel extremely far underwater.